amejiarosario/amejiarosario.github.io/source/_posts/2018-04-18-how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-MML-AM_CHTML" async></script>

 As a developer, you have the power to change the world!
-You can write programs that enable new technologies or work in software to find an earlier diagnosis of diseases for instance.
-Also, you might create a project to free up people's time to do other amazing things.
+You can write programs that enable new technologies.
+For instance, develop software to find an earlier diagnosis of diseases.
+But, that's not the only way, you might do it indirectly by creating projects that make people more productive and help them free up time to do other amazing things.
 Whatever you do, it has the potential to impact the community who use it.

 However, these accomplishments are only possible if we write software that is fast and can scale.
 Learning how to measure your code performance is the goal of this post.